When and where does Hamilton Comic Con 2022 take place?

-- Most Celebrity Guests are scheduled to be at the Hamilton Comic Con fore both days.
+- Most Celebrity Guests are scheduled to be at the Hamilton Comic Con for both days.
 A few guests will only make a single day appearance.
-Guests who are not at the convention all three days are noted on the website indicating which days they are available.
+Guests who are not at the convention both days are noted on the website indicating which days they are available.
 Most guests do not have a set schedule, but are at their tables for most of the event hours unless there are other factors (ie. flight changes, etc)

 - Most guests have policies where they charge for photographs with them at the con.
 Some may respectfully request a fee be paid before taking a picture.
 Please note that some guests will only participate in photo ops and not take table photos.

 - All celebrities have a cost associated to their autograph.
 Most artist guests do not charge for autographs, however, there are some that may.
 Each guest sets his/her own price for autographs and photos at the table.
 You may purchase as many signatures or pictures as you are willing to pay for (possibly limited by how large the remaining line is behind you, of course).

 - Autographs can be purchased at the Hamilton Comic Con, at the actual booth where the autographs are being done, located in Celebrity Row.
 The celebrity will usually have a guest liaison that will take care of the monetary transaction.